 In general, natural gas wells and wind turbines in Texas are not weatherized for the extreme cold.
 As a result, the 2021 winter storm disrupted the two largest electricity sources in the state.
 With adequate weatherization, the power sector can become more resilient against extreme cold.

-How secure is the Texas power grid?
+How secure is the Texas power grid today?

 The Texas power grid normally reaches peak demand during summer, on the hottest days of August.
 This happens because many homes and businesses are using their air conditioning at full capacity.
 Generally, ERCOT can meet summer demand without blackouts, by planning new power plant additions and grid upgrades in advance.